qbrilliance/qristal-core/examples/README.md

   - `external_potential.py`
   An add-in class for `vqe_calculator.py` allowing for the specification of an external potential arising from a point charge.

-`exponential_search.py`

-Example demonstrating the use of the exponential search algorithm to find the largest number, or "best score", in a dataset.
-If sufficient search iterations are done, the algorithm should return the best score of 3.

 `lambda_accelerator`

 Further examples using a remote accelerator.

 `qap`

-Some QAOA examples that require upcoming recursive QAOA routines.
+Some additional QAOA examples using recursive QAOA routines.

 `vqe`